jochenvw/llm-playground/src/team-guidance/_prompts/02b_classify_check.md

 - You MUST make sure tags are lowercase
 - Tags can be multi-word but then should have "-" and no spaces
 - Tags MUST only contain letters and hyphens.
+- Tags MUST NOT contain any newline characters
-- Tags MUST NOT contain any special characters (like newline) or numbers.
+- Tags MUST NOT contain special characters numbers.

 Example of good tags:
 - azure-application-gateway, ssl-policy, configuration